kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 - Initially, other naming was considered for config keys.
-Namely, instead of "Objects," the word "Resources" was used, but based on feedback from `@alculquicondor`, it was changed because "Resources" bears too many meanings in the context of kueue (Kubernetes resources, physical resources, etc.).
+Namely, instead of "Objects," the word "Resources" was used, but based on feedback from `@alculquicondor`, it was changed because "Resources" bears too many meanings in the context of Kueue (Kubernetes resources, physical resources, etc.).
 - A different implementation was proposed initially.
 The deletion logic was not supposed to be part of the `Reconcile` function but rather was supposed to have